Dalit minor rape: Rahul meets victim's family in Delhi, says 'with them on path to justice' | Politics

 - India

-Congress leader Rahul Gandhi on Wednesday met the family of the nine-year-old Dalit girl who died here following an alleged sexual assault and asserted that he was with them on the path to justice.
+Congress leader Rahul Gandhi on Wednesday met the family of the nine-year-old Dalit girl who died here following an alleged sexual assault and asserted that he is with them on the path to justice and ''will not back down even an inch''.

-''It is my job to help them,'' Gandhi said as he met the girl's parents.
+After meeting the victim's family, the former Congress chief said the family is demanding nothing but justice and is saying that they are not getting it and need all the assistance in this.

+''I told them that Rahul Gandhi is standing with them till they get justice and will not back down even an inch,'' he told reporters after meeting the parents of the victim.

 On Tuesday, opposition parties targeted Union Home Minister Amit Shah over the incident, questioning the law and order situation in the national capital, even as the Delhi Police said strict legal action has been taken against the accused.